readium/readium-css/docs/CSS08-defaults.md

 --RS__backgroundColor
 ```

-The default `background-color` for pages.
+The default `background-color` for screens.

 ## Default

 The default stylesheet was designed for unstyled ebooks.
 It is based on HTML5 Suggested Rendering and can be customized.

-Although it should not be used for styled ebooks, it should not impact the author’s styles if it is added before its stylesheet(s).
+Although it must not be used for styled ebooks, it should not impact the author’s styles if it is added before its stylesheet(s).

 You can customize: